A lustrous

 -CLASSICAL VOICE OF NORTH CAROLINA

-In the 17-18 season, she returned to Pensacola Opera for her second season in the Artist in Residence Program.
-Here, she performed the roles of Maria in Maria de Buenos Aires, Kate Pinkerton in Madama Butterfly, Antonia in Man of La Mancha, and Sacerdotessa in Aïda.
-Other operatic credits include Susanna and Contessa in Le Nozze di Figaro, Rose in Street Scene, The Governess in The Turn of the Screw, and the title role in Agrippina, where she was praised for “coloring her vocalism expressively... she dominated every scene, singing with striking dramatic heft and passion”(South Florida Classical Review).
+Recent operatic highlights include Maria in Maria de Buenos Aires, Kate Pinkerton in Madama Butterfly, Antonia in Man of La Mancha, Sacerdotessa in Aïda with Pensacola Opera; and Contessa in Le nozze di Figaro with Miami Music Festival.
+For her singing in the title role in Handel’s Agrippina, she was praised for “coloring her vocalism expressively... she dominated every scene, singing with striking dramatic heft and passion” (South Florida Classical Review).

 "Tossing off the coloratura flights with zest, Saavedra seemed to understand her character and Baroque musical style, ornamenting repeats artfully."